Secrets to Amazing Oven Roasted Vegetables

 Why should I oven roast vegetables?

 Oven roasting vegetables is one of my favorite ways to cook them.
 It's just so darn easy to just toss everything on a baking sheet, slam those puppies in the oven, and then walk away, pour yourself a nice glass of wine, and relax.
-Only to then return to the most perfect and beautifully browned veggies that are flavor-packed, so much more than you would get with blanching, steaming, frying, or pan sautéing them.
+Only to then return to the most perfect and beautifully browned oven roasted veggies that are flavor-packed, so much more than you would get with blanching, steaming, frying, or pan sautéing them.

 Never Skimp On The Seasonings!

-Additionally, you can use herbs and spices to pivot your roasted veggies into more deliciousness by using herbs like thyme, Mexican oregano, dried basil, tarragon, or even something as plain and simple as flat-leaf Italian parsley.
+Additionally, you can use herbs and spices to pivot your oven roasted vegetables into more deliciousness by using herbs like thyme, Mexican oregano, dried basil, tarragon, or even something as plain and simple as flat-leaf Italian parsley.
 Also, try a sprinkle of toasted sesame seeds when your veggies come out of the oven for a mouthfeel boost of nutty flavor and subtle crunch.
 Try sprinkling on a packet of dry Italian or powdered Ranch salad dressing mix for a huge explosion of flavor.

 More Twists on Oven Roasted Vegetable Flavors

 Look to flavor profiles like basic granulated garlic, or onion powder.
 If you want to add more of an international flavor twist, look to spices such as cardamom, berbere, harissa paste, curry powder, gochujang, or even a simple sprinkle of nutmeg or cinnamon or a few grates of fresh ginger.
 For something "new and completely different" try using everything bagel spice blend.
 Try and drizzle your veggies with a dash of good balsamic vinegar, white balsamic, or a glug of fresh-squeezed citrus juice such as blood orange, lime, or Meyer lemon juice for a bright and zesty pivot to flavor town.

 Mustard Roasted Vegetables

 Mustard is one of those things that simply has a special balance of pungent flavor and acidic bite that can really make virtually any kind of vegetable flavor pop.
 Tossing your vegetables with just a spoonful of Dijon mustard, whole grain, deli, spicy brown, or honey mustard, along with olive oil, is simply delicious.